Showing posts with label Europe tennis travel. Show all posts

 Landed in Venice, the city of water.

-With ferries, I got as far West as to overlook the edge of the Adriatic Sea.
+With ferries, I got as far Eest as to overlook the edge of the Adriatic Sea.

-A very historic city, I wanted to witness the land of Marco Polo and complete his reverse route through Northern Italy by heading West (Part 1).
+I wanted to witness the land of Marco Polo and complete his reverse route through Northern Italy by heading West along the northern Piedmont region of Italy.
+Travel Photos.

-I rode the Le Frecce high-speed train to Milan for the ATP NextGen Finals - Travel Photos.
+Next, I rode the Le Frecce high-speed train to Milan for the ATP NextGen Finals

 ATP NextGen Milan